52 Weekends - October

 Autumn colours of Fruška Gora – Letenka

-Not far from Letenka, next to Partizanski put, there is a memorial of Lepinjica, dedicated to the partisan Radinka Vitasović Lepinjica.
-Nearby is the Jabuka picnic site, named after the wild apple tree that grew there, with the memorial complex of the National Liberation War.
+Not far from Letenka, next to the Partisan Road, there is the Lepinjica memorial, dedicated to the partisan fighter Radinka Vitasović Lepinjica.
+Nearby is the Jabuka picnic area, named after the wild apple tree that grew there, and the famous WW2 memorial complex is located.

-Walking through the glades and woods with the sounds of birds, autumn scents and clean air will positively affect your health, restore your positive energy and recharge your batteries.
-The colourful autumn colours of oak, linden, hornbeam, and wild cherry will make the whole area fairytale-like (www.novisad.travel/fruska-gora).
+Walking in the glades and woods with the sounds of birds, autumn smells and clean air will have a positive effect on your health, bring you a lot of positive energy and recharge your batteries.
+The beautiful autumn colors of oak, linden, hornbeam, and wild cherry will make the entire space a fairy-tale one (www.novisad.travel/fruska-gora).

 <